Cheescake15/SOC-Analyst-Handbook/docs/en/01-introduction.md

 The team considers whether:

-- the detection performed correctly;
+- the detection performed correctly
-- sufficient telemetry was available;
+- sufficient telemetry was available
-- the rule should be tuned;
+- the rule should be tuned
-- a new playbook or control is required;
+- a new playbook or control is required
-- lessons should be shared.
+- lessons should be shared

 ---